Exercise and Sport Science (ESS)

 Advanced study for students with specialized interest in a particular area of environmental exercise physiology.
 Prerequisite: advisor permission.

 ESS 695.
-THESIS.
+Thesis.
 (1-9 Credits)

 Independent research project, supervised by academic advisor.
 Over two semesters, students take 3-6 credits of thesis each semester to meet the 9 credit minimum requirement.
 If, at the end of the chosen two semesters the thesis is not defended, the student must continuously enroll in 1 credit until successful thesis defense.
 Prerequisite: second year standing.